 - Or, 150% of their daily wage

 Article 71 states that employees should not be requested to work more than two consecutive Fridays.

-Article 74 of the UAE Labour Law states that workers are entitled to official leave with full pay on the following days (as amended for 2020 public holidays):
+Article 74 of the UAE Labour Law states that workers are entitled to official leave with full pay on public holidays.

 Public Holidays – Working On A Public Holiday